Pablo Hernández (footballer, born 1986): O'Higgins

 In July 2013 Hernández joined O'Higgins, as a replacement for Universidad de Chile-bound Juan Rodrigo Rojas.
 He was a part of the side which won the campaign's Apertura tournament, scoring seven goals in 18 matches, including the historical goal in the final against Universidad Católica.

 Hernández appeared with the side in 2014 Copa Libertadores, appearing in all matches as his side were knocked out in the group stages.

 Celta de Vigo

 On 26 June 2014, Hernández moved teams and countries again, after agreeing to a four-year deal with La Liga side Celta de Vigo, for an € 1.6 million fee.
 He made his debut for the club on 30 August, replacing Nolito in the 85th minute of a 1–1 away draw against Córdoba CF.

 Hernández scored his first goal in the main category of Spanish football on 20 September, netting the first of a 2–2 away draw against Atlético Madrid.

 Independiente

-On 4 July 2018, Hernández returned to his natal Argentina and signed with Club Atlético Independiente.
+On 4 July 2018, Hernández returned to his natal Argentina and signed with Independiente.

+Return to O'Higgins

+In July 2021, Hernández returned to Chilean side O'Higgins after ending his contract with Independiente.
+After two and a half seasons with them, he retired from professional football at the end of the 2023 season.

+San Martín de Tucumán

+In 2024, Hernández returned to professional football by signing with San Martín de Tucumán in his city of birth.
+In June 2025, he confirmed his retirement and was appointed the sport manager of the same club.